thelastpickle/cassandra-reaper/README.md

     docker run -ti reaper-jar
     docker run -ti reaper-rhel

-Once a container is running, we can copy the built file out of the container and onto our local filesystem:
+Once a container is running, we can copy the built packages out of the container and onto our local filesystem:

     # copy Debian packages
     docker cp `docker ps | grep reaper-debian | awk '{print $1}'`:/usr/src/app/packages/cassandra-reaper-cli_0.2.3-1_all.deb .